SPARC-FAIR-Codeathon/aqua/Documentation/QueryRefinement.md

 </p>
 <br/>

-Metadata is the “Data about data”, i.e., additional information provided about datasets such as title, description, techniques, etc. about the dataset.
-It also includes the number of the files, formats, licenses, ... [metadata](https://staging.sparc.science/help/3vcLloyvrvmnK3Nopddrka#metadata).
+Metadata is the “Data about data”, i.e., additional information provided about datasets.
+The SPARC dataset metadata includes information such as title, description, techniques, etc. about the dataset.
+It also includes the number of the files, formats, licenses, ...
+[SPARC dataset metadata](https://staging.sparc.science/help/3vcLloyvrvmnK3Nopddrka#metadata).